Duration: Five—Day Week.

 Anticipated Engineering Learning Outcomes:

-- Will require two recommendations for approval into the program.
+- Will require two letters of recommendation for approval into the program.
 Please send this link to your recommenders.

 - High Proficiency in Algebra I and Grade 8+ Reading and Writing Skills.